 Negombo is a town of about 65,000, approximately 37 km north of Colombo, in Sri Lanka.
 It is located at the mouth of the Negombo lagoon, about 7 km from the Bandaranaike International Airport.
 Negombo has a small port, and its economy is mainly based on tourism and its centuries-old fishing industry, though it also produces cinnamon, ceramics, and brass ware.

 Nilaveli is a coastal resort town located about 20 km North-West of Trincomalee, Trincomalee District, Sri Lanka.
-It used to be a popular tourist destination, however due to 2004 Indian Ocean Tsunami and Sri Lankan Civil War tourist numbers have declined.
+It used to be a popular tourist destination.

 Nuwara Eliya meaning "city on the plain (table land)" or "city of light", is a town in Sri Lanka.
 It is located at an altitude of 1,868 m (6,128 ft) in the central highlands and is considered one of the most important locations for Tea production in Sri Lanka.
 The town is overlooked by Pidurutalagala, the highest mountain in Sri Lanka.